 The picture for how the coronavirus pandemic will unfold over the coming months is unknown, but everyone remains hopeful that things will be better in the future.

 What if I do decide to cancel?

 You may want to put your wedding completely on hold until things are much clearer.
-If you cancel a church wedding, the fees are fully refundable.
+If you cancel a church wedding, the ceremony legal fees are fully refundable.

 This prayer may be helpful as you re-think your wedding plans:

 Surround us this day with your presence;

 Be with us in our disappointments and in our joys,

 Help us to be wise as we re-think our wedding plans.

 Sustain us in our love for one another,